bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 What resources are available for patients newly diagnosed with MS?

-By staying informed and utilizing both established and innovative approaches, clinicians and healthcare professionals can provide the best possible care for patients navigating the challenges of diagnosing and managing multiple sclerosis.
+By staying informed and using both established and innovative approaches, you and your healthcare team can navigate the challenges of diagnosing and managing multiple sclerosis with confidence and care.